NEW

 Low fidelity user journey map

-Conducting Usability Interviews
+Conducting User Interviews

 Participant Profile

-• Representing the target demographic of male users aged 35–55
+• Male users aged 35–55

-• Residing in Sweden.
+• Residing in Sweden

-• Employed in small to medium-sized businesses.
+• Employed in small to medium-sized businesses

 Screenshot of user testing in progress

-Key Insights from User Interviews
+Key Insights from Interviews

-• Price Sensitivity: Cost is a recurring concern, especially when balancing quality with affordability.
+Cost is a recurring concern, especially when balancing quality with affordability.

-60% of users prefer a guest checkout—simplifying the process is crucial to reducing friction.
+60% of users prefer a guest checkout.
+Simplifying the process is crucial to reducing friction.

 Motivations and Gains

-• Trust and Reliability: A consistent theme is the importance of trust, including reliability of delivery, product quality, and service.
+Importance of trust, including reliability of delivery, product quality, and service.

-• Ease and Speed: Quick, streamlined processes, especially for checkout and delivery, are critical motivators.
+Quick, streamlined processes, especially for checkout and delivery, are critical motivators.

-Identifying Industry-Agnostic Design Patterns
+Industry-Agnostic Design Patterns

 Baymard Institute articles